 Making a dried apple pie had been on my to-do list for some time now.
-Never having gotten around to one when apples were plentiful, it was now time to dig into that bag of dried apples.
-Dried Apple Pie, also know as a Schnitz Pie was on our tables this past holiday, but I certainly won't wait a year to make another one!
+It was now time to dig into that bag of dried apples.
+Dried Apple Pie, also know as a Schnitz Pie was on our table this past holiday, but I certainly won't wait a year to make another one!

-When we packed up the kitchen to start our winter travels here in Arizona, I packed a couple bags of organic dried Honey Crisp apple slices.
+When we packed up the kitchen to start our winter travels to Arizona, I packed a couple bags of organic dried Honey Crisp apple slices.
 And while we snack on them from time to time, I purchased them to use in baking.
-Baking up a dried apple pie primarily, but now that I have used them in a couple different recipes, I will probably purchase more the next time apple season comes around!
+Baking up a dried apple pie primarily, but now that I have used them in a couple different recipes, I will probably purchase more the next time apple season comes around! because I cannot tell you how much I enjoyed this pie.
+Also a dried apple pie is frugal.
+I don't know about your area, but enough apples to bake a pie will run you about $10 at our local market.

 Dried fruit is a wonderful keeper in your pantry, and you always have something delicious to cook or bake into something even more delicious!
 Reconstituting dried apples is quite easy.
 For example this pie used 4 cups of loosely packed dried apple slices.
 The apple slices were placed into a sauce pan with half measure of water, brought to a boil, then set aside to cool and drink up all the water.
 That process yielded about 5 to 6 cups of sliced apples, the perfect amount for a pie.

-Many dried apple pies suggest reconstituting in apple juice or cider.
+Many dried apple pie recipes suggest reconstituting in apple juice or cider.
 But a quick taste test of your stash of dried apples will tell you if the added flavor from the juice is needed.
 The Honey Crips apples in this pie were so flavorful they were pair up with water and warmth, to soften.
 Dried Apple Pie is a denser fruit filling, some have suggested it is more like an apple butter pie.
 But I did not find that to be true.
+The apple slices were still slices when the pie was cut.

 Yes the dried apples cook up softer than a fresh apple pie, and while the flavor is richer, it is not to my way of thinking anything like apple butter pie...The best part about a Dried Apple Pie is that with a bag of dried apples in the pantry an apple pie for dessert is only a pie away!